 Author: Brianna Baker

-This story was originally published by Grist with the headline The Fix guide to holiday giving on Dec 11, 2020.
+This story was originally published by Grist with the headline They’re turning churches into climate-resilience centers on Jan 13, 2021.